 Customer Advisory Board Charter: Do You Need One?

-You’ve stood up your Customer Advisory Board (CAB), recruited your client members, completed a successful CAB meeting, and are working through all of the follow-on activities.
-One of those activities should be to create a Customer Advisory Board Charter.
-Not all Boards and Councils utilize charters, but we have found them to be invaluable in Customer Advisory Board management.
-Charters are effective tools to help create a foundation and set expectations for all Board participants—host company members and client members alike.
+So, once you’ve stood up your Customer Advisory Board (CAB), recruited your client members, completed a successful CAB meeting, and are working through all the follow-on activities: one of those activities should be to create a customer advisory board charter.

-• Board membership focuses on the size of the Board, member attributes, and the sort of relationship clients and host companies may have.
-We also include details on terms of service, changes of professional affiliations, and the parameters for Board members to be in good standing—and the ramifications if they are not.
+• Board membership: Focus on the size of the Board, member attributes, and the sort of relationship clients and host companies may have.

 Previous